svenlankester/syftbox-netflix/README.md

    "Show Name: Season X: Episode Name","DD/MM/YYYY" ...
    ```

+   > :warning: The retrieved data might be in the format `MM/DD/YY`.
+The current implementation is capable of both, if your viewing history has other data format, changes are needed.
 ---

 Feel free to reach out with questions or suggestions to improve this project.